microsoft/FluidFramework/BREAKING.md

 ### Remove ConnectionState.Connecting
 `ConnectionState.Connecting` has been removed.
 Migrate all usage to `ConnectionState.CatchingUp` instead.

+### Remove ISummaryAuthor and ISummaryCommitter
+See [#10456](https://github.com/microsoft/FluidFramework/issues/10456). `ISummaryAuthor` and`ISummaryCommitter` are deprecated and will be removed in a future release.

 ### Remove IFluidDataStoreChannel.bindToContext and related types
 `bindToContext` has been removed from `IFluidDataStoreChannel`, along with enum `BindState` and the interface `IDataStoreWithBindToContext_Deprecated`.
 See previous ["Upcoming" change notice](#bindToContext-to-be-removed-from-IFluidDataStoreChannel) for info on how this removal was staged.

 ### Remove `aliasing` return value from `AliasResult`
 The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
 Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.

 # 1.1.0